 People might be wondering what managers do in an Agile organisation.
 You might wonder if they are still needed.
 Agile managers aren’t measuring or forecasting anymore, because your teams should do their own measuring and forecasting.
 They don’t micro-manage people’s work anymore because teams are empowered to work how they want.

 So if we still have agile managers, what do they actually do?
-It turns out, they do four things: pave the road, set guard rails, direct traffic, and set the course.
+It turns out, they do four things.

 The most important job of a manager is to enable the team to do their best work.
 That means making sure the team has the tools they need to do their job, and any impediments are removed as quickly as possible.
 Teams should be empowered and encouraged to remove blockers themselves, but sometimes they do not have the technical knowledge, financial means or political clout to do so.
 They should then be able to call on their managers for help.